Every growing company will, at some point, need to convince people to invest or continue investing in the business.

 But what motivates investors in their decision-making process?
 And does addressing potential objections upfront impact their decisions?

-To find out, Dr. Carmen Simon, cognitive neuroscientist and Chief Science Officer at Corporate Visions and B2B DecisionsLabs, led a neuroscience study to see how investors and analysts react to risk-related information in a first-call presentation.
+To find out, Dr. Carmen Simon, cognitive neuroscientist and Chief Science Officer at Corporate Visions and Emblaze (formerly B2B DecisionLabs), led a neuroscience study to see how investors and analysts react to risk-related information in a first-call presentation.

 Get this research brief to find out: